percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.6.0.rst

 New Features
 ================================================================================

-* :jirabug:`K8SPSMDB-273`: :ref:`sharding` support for now is limited by 1 replica set, but mongos entry point.
+* :jirabug:`K8SPSMDB-273`: Initial :ref:`sharding` support: for now it is limited by one Replica Set, but it already provides ``mongos`` instance as a single entry point
 * :jirabug:`K8SPSMDB-282`: Official support for :ref:`Percona Monitoring and Management<pmm>`

 Improvements